min2ha/ukwa-site/content/target/33243/index.en.md

   "subject": "IT Collection"
 }

-# Society for the Study of Artificial Intelligence and the Simulation of Behaviour (AISB), The

 The Society for the Study of Artificial Intelligence and the Simulation of Behaviour (AISB) was founded in 1964.
 The society has an international membership drawn from both academia and industry.